cavaliercoder/wmilab/README.md

 ### Known issues

+* SELECT queries with named fields (ie. not '*') fail

+* Occasionaly the class list does not refresh on first load

 * Line endings don't appear consistently in all class and member descriptions

 * Class view flickers when filtering the class list